UK Drone Knowledge Base

 How do I register my drone in the UK?

-You must use the UK Civil Aviation Authority (CAA) drone registration service before you fly outdoors.
+You must use the UK Civil Aviation Authority (CAA) drone registration service before you fly outdoors, if your aircraft requires registration.

 - Flyer ID - a free online theory test covering the Drone and Model Aircraft Code.

-The 2026 rules base the requirement on your aircraft’s weight or UK class mark, so work through the weight/class table in the registration service to confirm what you need.
+The current rules base the requirement on your aircraft's weight, camera fitment and UK class mark, so work through the weight/class table in the registration service to confirm what you need.

 How old do I need to be to get a Flyer ID or Operator ID?

-Anyone can hold a Flyer ID, but children under 13 must take the theory test while logged in with their parent or guardian, who supervises the process.
+Anyone can hold a Flyer ID, but children under 13 must use the CAA child Flyer ID service with their parent or guardian involved.
 Flyers aged 13 to 17 can apply on their own.

 Do I need IDs for a drone between 100 g and 250 g?

 Yes.
-From 1 January 2026 the CAA requires a Flyer ID for any drone or model aircraft that weighs 100 g to less than 250 g.
+The CAA requires a Flyer ID for any drone or model aircraft that weighs 100 g or more, including aircraft from 100 g to less than 250 g.

-- If the aircraft has a camera (for example most consumer drones), an Operator ID is mandatory.
+- If the aircraft has a camera, an Operator ID is mandatory.

 - If it has no camera, the Operator ID is optional, but you are still responsible for safe flying.

-Aircraft under 100 g do not legally need either ID, but the CAA strongly recommends taking the test and registering to build good knowledge before you fly.
+Aircraft under 100 g do not legally need either ID, but the CAA recommends taking the test and you may still choose to get an Operator ID.

 What happens if I fly without the required IDs?